HRKings/GitGud/Topics/Pull_Request.md

 - Consider leading with a expression of appreciation, this incentives people to give you more feedback.

-- Ask for clarification, you can say, for example, "I didn't understand, can you clarify ?".
+- Ask for clarification, you can say, for example, "I didn't understand, can you clarify... ?".

 - Offer clarification and explain the decisions you made to reach a solution in question.